alanng10/class-lang/Doc/Article/Word/a.md

 Word "stage" has meaning that is execute step.

+Word "list" has meaning that is integer multiple.

 Word "compute" has meaning that is process info.

 Word "memory" has meaning that is data store.